Santa Monica neighborhoods: Montana Avenue

-Montana Avenue is home to two elementary schools, a public library, and a mile of about 150 upscale stores, banks, real estate offices and restaurants.
-There are several independently owned cafes and coffee shop as well as nationally known brands here.
-The businesses on this street are generally boutiques, along with two national markets.
-Montana Avenue is also honored with the 1939 landmark Aero Theater, built by Donald Douglas Company as a continuous around-the-clock movie theater.
-This is now a repertory theater operated by The American Cinematheque.
-Every December and June the Montana Avenue Association hosts a neighborhood-wide sale and festival where stores give holiday discounts, give free samples of food, or have clearance sales to make room for a new season of clothing.
-Montana Avenue is home to Balloon Celebrations, a place for modern party decor & Luxe Balloon Bouquets.
+Montana Avenue is home to two elementary schools, a public library, and a mile of about 150 businesses, including upscale stores, banks, real estate offices and restaurants.
+There are several independently owned cafes as well as nationally known coffee chains.
+The businesses on the street are generally boutiques, along with two national markets.

+Montana Avenue also features the 1939 landmark Aero Theater, built by the Donald Douglas Company as an around-the-clock movie theater.
+It is now a repertory theater operated by The American Cinematheque.

+Every December and June, the Montana Avenue Association hosts a neighborhood-wide sale and festival during which stores offer holiday discounts, give out free samples of food and have clearance sales.
 Montana Avenue is served by the 18 line of the Big Blue Bus.